hchiam/please/README.md

 First transcribe this code:

 ```
-Please print this string of words
+please print this string of words
 ```

 When you run that code, it prints out: